aftabmustafa/TinDOG/README.md

 # TinDOG
-A Web project using html and bootstrap
+A Webpage using html and bootstrap

 https://aftabmustafa.github.io/TinDOG/